Kamlesh480/webinar-hub/README.md

 ## Notes

 - This README is tailored for the current frontend-focused demo.
 If the project transitions to a Next.js SSR/SSG deployment or adds server-side features (AI generation, authenticated bookmarks), update the docs and add deployment instructions.

----

-If you want, I can also:
-- Add a short CONTRIBUTING.md and CODE_OF_CONDUCT.md
-- Create a small example `docs/` site or Storybook for components
-- Convert the existing app to Next.js (I can scaffold migration steps)